Protecting plants for springtime

 Staff at Peoria’s Sheridan Nursery said annuals and some taller vegetable plants will likely take heavy damage.
 If the freeze is deep and long enough, those plants could die.

-“May 10th of about 50 some years ago.
+“May 10 of about 50 some years ago.
 I remember it.
 It got down to 25 [degrees] and it knocked all the leaves off the trees.
 It locked all the new growth on the evergreens and such, but they all recovered.
-They just looked terrible for a while. ” says Sheridan Nursery employee John Dixon.
+They just looked terrible for a while. ” said Sheridan Nursery employee John Dixon.

 Dixon said Mother’s Day is usually the last frost date in the midwest.
 Still, gardeners should be on alert for another potential frost.